by John Salt - Updated February 2019

 Finally, a cost effective, not overly powerful 3S powered, 450 size, ready to fly RC helicopter.
 Perfect for those getting into collective pitch who don't want to waste time or money on micros.
 It's about time!

-As both those above reviews and best RC helicopter page indicate, I still maintain that for many individuals, 450 size helis make the ideal first collective pitch helicopter when not over powered and correctly setup as a trainer.
+As both these reviews and best RC helicopter page indicate, I still maintain that for many individuals, 450 size helis make the ideal first collective pitch helicopter when not over powered and correctly setup as a trainer.

 They still have more than enough performance & power to get into aerobatics as your collective pitch piloting skills grow.
 Or even to get into scale RC helicopters with the many 450 size fuselages currently on the market if scale flying is your long term goal & passion.

-The Blade 330X, just like the 450X excels at this wide spanning growth potential & varied flying styles while keeping costs at bay for the collective pitch newbie.
+The Blade 330X, just like the T-Rex 450LP, both excel at this wide spanning growth potential & varied flying styles while keeping costs at bay for the collective pitch newbie.

 450 size RC helicopters are large enough to see at distance and have decent flight times, yet are not too intimidating.
 They can handle wind better than micro's and the components generally last longer, plus they are easier to work on.
 They also generally give you the most rotor size to dollar ratio of all heli sizes.